jescut/NumericalAlgorithms/README.md

 ## Numerical Algorithms
 ***
-    Algorithms created for Mech105 Spring18 at Colorado State University
+    Algorithms created in MatLab for Mech105 Spring18 at Colorado State University